 However, these users claim nothing happens after the PR gimmicks on review sites.

 It is easier to find positive Varsity Tutors reviews online, as this company has professional math tutors and great prices.

-Website and Mobile App Usability of Yup
+Website & App Usability

 The website and mobile app are easy to use.
 The problem only lies with the staff and the education system laid out by Yup.

 On opening Yup, you will see a simple website with a sign-up section.
 The menu has only one item, “About.”
 The drop-down menu shows when you click on “About,” you find other menu items, including How Yup Works, Tutors, For Schools or For Families, How Yup Teaches, and FAQ.